 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals (and in some cases, radioactive material) and can pick up substances resultingfrom the presence of people and animals.
 Substances that are monitored include:

 Microorganisms like viruses and bacteria, which may come from sewage, septic systems, agriculture and wildlife.

-Inorganics such as salts and metals, which occur naturally or result from runoff, wastewater discharges, oil and gas production, mining, or farming.
+which occur naturally or result from runoff, wastewater discharges, oil and gas production, mining, or farming.